-(3) The provision of PT/OT evaluations and therapy services require a prescribing practitioner referral, and services must be supported by a therapy plan of care signed and dated by the prescribing practitioner (see OAR 410-131-0080).
+(1) The provision of PT/OT evaluations and therapy services require a prescribing practitioner referral, and services shall be supported by a therapy plan of care signed and dated by the prescribing practitioner.

-(4) PT/OT initial evaluations and re-evaluations do not require Prior Authorization (PA), but are limited to:
+(2) PT/OT initial evaluations and re-evaluations do not require PA, but are limited to:

 (a) Up to two initial evaluations in any 12-month period; and

-(7) Program Information — A licensed occupational or physical therapist, or a licensed occupational or physical therapy assistant under the supervision of a therapist, must be in constant attendance while therapy treatments are performed:
+(5) A licensed occupational or physical therapist or a licensed occupational or physical therapy assistant under the supervision of a therapist shall be in constant attendance while therapy treatments are performed:

-(a) Duration — Therapy treatments must not exceed one hour per day each for occupational and physical therapy;
+(a) Rehabilitative and habilitative therapy treatments may not exceed one hour per day each for occupational and physical therapy;

 (A) Require PA;